Fra892/Project-Counter/Algorithms/3) Complete_Searches/Complete.md

         return ret;
     }
 ```
+Notice that if k - combination.size() is the number of element to push in the combination to reach k, while n - i + 1 it's the amount of element i can push in the combination.
+Let's take $n = 7$ and $k = 4$, let's position ourself in this state space $S = \{1\}$, $i = 6$, in this configuration if i push all elements remaining to push $S = \{1,6,7\}$ which is not enough to reach k.
+So it's better to not compute all of those possibilities since we know that those branches can't lead to a possible solution.

 # NQueens
 The n-queens puzzle is the problem of placing n queens on an n x n chessboard such that no two queens attack each other.